Global EmpireAbomiNATIONContact

 There is no definitive conclusion about HCQ in this paper?

 It strongly seems to me that, after scanning the referenced papers, this conclusion does not correctly represent the conclusions and content of those referenced papers.
-Furthermore, I believe that all the scientific research papers, available at that time, with positive outcomes for HCQ, can not simply be waved away as insignificant.
+Furthermore, I believe that all the scientific research papers, available at that time, with positive outcomes for HCQ, cannot simply be waved away as insignificant.
 Most of the neutral or negative research papers either do not mention the dose or they use a higher dose than in positive studies.
 But more importantly, those researchers used HCQ in a late stage of COVID-19, on severely ill patients, of which we know from previous studies that it's less effective and possibly dangerous according to the safe use guidelines.
 It even seems that the researchers cherry-picked studies that are negative.

-On top of that Thibault Fiolet is linked to the World Health Organization * and to the World Economic Forum *, powerful organizations run by the power elite and the ultra-rich with a globalist agenda.
-According to his LinkedIn page * he is a PhD Student in Public Health, food contaminants and cancer at the University of Paris-Saclay of which he says: My PhD at Institut Gustave Roussy is about food exposure to Persistent Organic Pollutants ... and breast cancer risk in the European EPIC Cohort coordinated by IARC/WHO.
+On top of that, Thibault Fiolet is linked to the World Health Organization* and to the World Economic Forum*, powerful organizations run by the power elite and the ultra-rich with a globalist agenda.
+According to his LinkedIn page* he is a PhD Student in Public Health, food contaminants and cancer at the University of Paris-Saclay of which he says: My PhD at Institut Gustave Roussy is about food exposure to Persistent Organic Pollutants ... and breast cancer risk in the European EPIC Cohort coordinated by IARC/WHO.
 The European EPIC Cohort is sponsored by the World Health Organization.

 Studies (September-October 2020)